 The City of Wanneroo currently provides us with invaluable support by (amongst other things) allowing us to use their new Girrawheen Hub each Saturday for a reduced rate.

-Girls and boys aged from 9 to 15 years attend the Club each Saturday morning during school term time.
+Girls and boys from grade 3 to grade 12 attend the Club each Saturday morning during school term time.

 Our students are, most importantly, encouraged not to put limits on themselves.
 We believe it is about changing students mindsets from accepting that they will be average or ordinary, to exploring the idea that they can be high achievers.
 We emphasise to our students that they should work hard and do the best they can, so that when the time comes they will have career choices.

 For example, when one student was asked what she wanted to be when she grew up, she said "tuckshop lady".
 She didn't think she could ever become a professional.
 Another mentor tells the story of a female student writing on the board to explain a point she had been struggling to understand.
 The mentor was impressed by her growing confidence and skills, and took the opportunity to praise her by saying "You know, you could be a teacher one day".
 The girl expressed doubt in this possibility, which led to a discussion of what would be needed to achieve this goal, including university studies.